BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 Advance Equal Functoid

-Use the Advance Equal functoid to return the value “true” if the first input parameter is equal to the second input parameter.
+Use the Advanced Equal functoid to return the value “true” if the first input parameter is equal to the second input parameter.
 It tests whether the two input parameters are equal.

 Parameters